boaarmpit/udacity_FSND_project3/README.md

 # Udacity Full Stack Nanodegree Project 3:
-An application that provides a list of items within a variety of categories as well as providing a user registration and authentication system.
+*"An application that provides a list of items within a variety of categories as well as providing a user registration and authentication system."*
+This application lists university classes categorized by subject, and enables teachers to log in and add/edit/delete classes.

+###Features:

+- Can list all university classes sorted by subject
+- Registered users can add classes and edit/delete their own classes
+  (using Facebook and Gmail as Oauth providors)
+- Support for addition/editing/deletion of class images
+- JSON and XML endpoints
+- Anti CSRF tokens

 ## Usage
 ### Dependencies